 Ariel is a General Partner at Brainstorm Ventures, an early stage venture capital firm whose exits include OpenTable, Zappos and KIO Networks in Mexico City.
 He is also the Vice President of Pacific Community Management, a growth equity impact investment firm, and serves on the boards of several of its portfolio companies.
-Ariel works on real estate development projects in Barcelona and is the co-owner of Palau Moxó.
+Ariel serves on the board of Defy Ventures, a nonprofit that provides entrepreneurship training to incarcerated people.
+He is the co-owner of Palau Moxó, an 18th century palace in Barcelona’s Gothic Quarter.

 Previously, Ariel worked as a management consultant at the Bridgespan Group, an affiliate of Bain & Company.
 He advised clients, such as the Gates Foundation and Hispanic Scholarship Fund, on their investment and growth strategies.
 Ariel briefly led the United Nations Development Programme's Growing Sustainable Business Initiative in Venezuela.
 Prior to business school, Ariel worked in various capacities at Intel Corporation, including as a manufacturing engineer, pricing analyst and strategic planning manager.